-Plus, there’s a seam-sealed rain cover included to make sure your gear is fully protected.
+Plus, there’s a seam-sealed rain cover included to protect gear fully.

-This isn’t the lightest wheeled backpack, but if you care more about protecting and organizing expensive camera gear, this is one of the best backpacks you can purchase.
+This isn’t the lightest backpack with wheels, but if you care more about protecting and organizing expensive camera gear, this is one of the best backpacks you can purchase.

 - Carry-on compliant for most domestic and international airlines

-- Pockets for all your tech gear, including a 17″ laptop pocket, smaller pockets for camera accessories, and a place to attach your tripod to the bag
+- Pockets for all your tech gear, including a 17″ laptop pocket, smaller pockets for camera accessories, and a place to attach a tripod to the bag

 - Heavy-duty 80mm wheels that are durable and quiet